rocky/python-uncompyle6/README.rst

 -----------------------

-Python 2 deparsing decompiles each and all the Python 2.7.10 and 2.7.11 installed packages I have on my system. more than 90% verify ok.
-Some of thse failures may be bugs in the verification process.
+Python 2 deparsing decompiles each and all the Python 2.7.10 and 2.7.11 installed packages I have on my system, more than 90% verify ok.
+Some of these failures may be bugs in the verification process.
 So as such, it is probably a little better than uncompyle2.
 Other Python 2 versions do worse.